 As you may already know, Google can’t be used in China.
 If you want to be visible when Chinese customers are looking for air purifiers, you have to be on the first pages of Baidu.
 Baidu is a Chinese search engine and the leader of its market.
 It actually owns more than 80% of market shares in China!

 As Baidu’s requirements are different from those of Google, you should tailor your SEO strategy and optimize your website accordingly.
-When certain keywords are typed on Baidu about air purifier, your brand should be on the first page or at worse second page.
+When certain keywords are typed on Baidu about air purifiers, your brand should be on the first page or on the worse second page.
 Another way to use Baidu is to do PPC.
 This basically means that you pay a certain amount to Baidu in order to rank better on certain keywords.

 Here is an example of the brand Philips which ranks first when we type 空气净化器 （air purifier) on Baidu.